TL;DR for Seasoned Authors

 - Game theory: equilibrium computation; price of anarchy; learning in games.

 - Information elicitation and generation: prediction markets; recommender, reputation and trust systems; social learning; data markets.

 - Behavioral models: behavioral game theory and bounded rationality; decision theory; computational social science; agent-based modeling.

-- Online systems: online advertising; electronic commerce; economics of cloud computing; social networks; crowdsourcing; ridesharing; labor markets; cryptocurrencies.
+- Online systems: online advertising; electronic commerce; economics of cloud computing; social networks; crowdsourcing; ridesharing and transportation; labor markets; cryptocurrencies; industrial organization.

 - Methodological developments: machine learning; econometrics; data mining.

 - February 12, 2020 (3pm EST): Paper submission deadline

 - April 9, 2020: Reviews sent to authors for feedback

 - April 14, 2020: Author responses due